bernardo-cs/dataset_mapper/readme.md

 @default_data = :with_stem
 ~~~

-Get the array if tweets in the dataset:
+Get the array of tweets in the dataset:
 ~~~ruby
 tweets       # => array full of tweets tweets.first # => 'paintbrush work ipad sensubrushman'